GoogleCloudPlatform/functions-framework-conformance/action/README.md

-# Functions framework conformance test javascript action
+# Functions Framework conformance test action

 This action runs the Functions Framework conformance tests with the specified parameters.